Pre-workshop checklist

-# Function to obtain two files used during workshop
+# Function to obtain files used during workshop

 get_workshop_files <- function(dest_folder,